 Megan Hoetger (1984, Los Angeles, California) is a historian and curator, an exhibition-maker and a pedagogue.
 She holds a PhD in Performance Studies with specializations in Critical Theory and Film Studies from the University of California, Berkeley.
-Currently, Hoetger is a curator with the Amsterdam-based arts organization If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution where she works in long-term collaboration with artists and researchers to develop a range of performance productions spanning print media, radio, installation, digital and physical space.
+From 2019-2024, Hoetger was a program curator with the Amsterdam-based arts organization If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution where she worked in long-term collaboration with artists and researchers to develop a range of performance productions spanning print media, radio, installation, digital and physical space.

 Megan Hoetger as a mentor